-The cost of periodic screening healthcare workers for MRSA is minimal, since cultures can be performed and not require rapid testing.
+The cost of screening healthcare workers for MRSA is minimal since cultures can be performed and not requiring rapid testing.
 The cost is comparable to Flu Vaccines and Tb Tests which are also performed on a yearly basis.
 And the testing is much less expensive than drug testing.

-The United States needs to take a leadership role in the control of MDROs and we feel this policy will support this goal by promoting the safety of both hospital staff and patients.
+Other countries such as Germany mandate this testing.7 The United States needs to take a leadership role in the control of MDROs and we feel this policy will support this goal by promoting the safety of both hospital staff and patients.